Some of the more technical aspects

 serial number (usually found under iMac stand, on label in notebook

 battery bay or printed on back of machine).
-Buy memory from reputable
+Match these specs to memory

-vendors; bad RAM can bring down the entire system, prevent startup, and
+RAM issues can bring down the entire system, lockup machine, and

 cause all sorts of nonsense (usually cured by removal).
-Or, we'll do
+Inadequate,

 What if I run out of RAM?

 responding to input.
-If you experience spinning beach balls galore in more than one application and
+If you experience spinning beach balls for

-apps that unexpectedly quit, you probably need to add more RAM.
+apps unexpectedly quit, you might need to add more RAM.

 Your Operating System